The Best Dog Crate for Weimaraner 2021

 We did not see the need to save the best for last.
 Allow me to be a killjoy here – the MidWest Homes iCrate Single and Double door was and still is our best pick.
 I bought the double-door option model 16 years ago, and it is still as functional and steady today as it was back then and gave my dog a positive experience.

 MidWest has seven different sizes for this particular construction design ranging from the 18”-48 inch crate with a free crate panel divider.
 As such, this model is constructed to host the heavier breeds weighing up to 110 pounds.

 The door design comprises two heavy-duty slide-bolt latches in case you have a sneaky little friend who knows how to undo locks.
 Additional accessories include four rollers underfoot to protect wooden floors and a durable dog tray to contain poops and spills.

 The design is also portable and easy to assemble without the need for extra equipment.
 Is there a better way to Weimaraner crate training than going Midwest?
 Oops, we didn’t mention the one-year warranty, did we?

 Read Next: Dog Bowls for Weimaraners

-2. Life Stages LS-1636DD Double Door Dog Crate for Weimaraner
+2. Life Stages LS-1636DD Double Door Heavy Duty Dog Crate for Weimaraner

 Just as the name suggests, the Life-Stages pet crate is ideal for every stage of your pet’s life.
-This dog cage supports intermediate dog breeds, but the perfect dimensions for Weimaraner crate training are 36L x 24W x 27H inches.
+This dog cage supports intermediate common dog breeds, but the perfect medium crate dimensions for Weimaraner crate training are 36L x 24W x 27H inches.
 This size dog crate is is ideal.